-The normal range of excreted THP was 9.3-35.0 mg day-1 in males and 9.0-36.3 mg day-1 in females.
-The mean amount of THP excreted was significantly less in females (15.2 +/- 1.6 mg day-1) than in males (21.3 +/- 1.2 mg day-1) (Glauser et al. 2000) though it is worth noting that urinary THP levels correlated with ultrasound measures of kidney size (Pruijm et al. 2016).
-THP levels also correlated positively with estimated glomerular filtration rate (eGFR), urinary sodium, potassium, chloride while correlating negatively with diabetes (Pruijm et al. 2016).
-A common allelic variant of the UMOD gene associated with higher levels of excreted THP was found to correlate significantly with prevalence of antibiotic resistant UTIs.
+The normal range of excreted THP is 9.3-35.0 mg day-1 in males and 9.0-36.3 mg day-1 in females.
+The mean amount of THP excreted was significantly less in females (15.2 +/- 1.6 mg day-1) than in males (21.3 +/- 1.2 mg day-1) (Glauser et al. 2000).A common allelic variant of the UMOD gene associated with higher levels of excreted THP was found to correlate significantly with prevalence of antibiotic resistant UTIs.
 An inverse correlation between urinary levels of THP and markers of UTIs in the general population supports the idea that the aforementioned UMOD variant has been kept at a high frequency because of its protective effect against UTIs (Ghirotto et al. 2016) and thus host genetics can play a role in susceptibility to infection.
 In a large study of community-living elderly patients, those with the highest urinary THP concentrations (upper quartile) were significantly less likely to develop a UTI than those with the lowest urinary THP concentrations (lower quartile) (Garimella et al. 2016).
-Small molecules that act in a similar way to THP have shown promise at combatting uropathogenic E. coli in a murine model.
-The small molecules inhibit the FimH adhesin of E. coli used for attachment in type 1 fimbriated E. coli (Cusumano et al. 2011).
-Similar molecules could be tested for use against uropathogenic P. aeruginosa.
+Small moleculecular weight mannosides that act in a similar way to THP, by inhibiting the FimH adhesin of E. coli used for attachment in type 1 fimbriated E. coli have shown promise at combatting uropathogenic E. coli in a murine UTI model (Cusumano et al. 2011). .
+Future studies that characterise the molecular interactions that mediate type IV pilus binding to bladder cells and THP will lead the way for development of similar small molecule inhibitors that can disrupt binding of uropathogenic P. aeruginosa and thus prevent UTI.

 Iron

 Bacteria attempting to grow in the urinary tract experience conditions with very little iron (Shand et al. 1985).
 Growth of P. aeruginosa in iron-depleted medium decreased phagocytosis while enhancing adherence to uroepithelial cells and expression of all the major virulence factors compared to growth in iron-replete medium (Mittal et al. 2008a).
 Infection of mice with P. aeruginosa grown under iron-depleted conditions resulted in higher renal, bladder and urine bacterial counts as well as more extensive tissue damage compared to infection with P. aeruginosa grown under iron-replete conditions (Mittal et al. 2008a).
 To better understand how P. aeruginosa adapts to growth in the urinary tract, P. aeruginosa was grown anaerobically in artificial urine media (AUM) and analysed at a systems level using transcriptomics, proteomics, metabolomics and enzyme activity analyses (Tielen et al. 2013).
-86 genes related to iron acquisition were found to be active and upregulated when grown anaerobically in AUM compared to growth in 10-fold diluted LB broth (Tielen et al. 2013).
+86 genes related to iron acquisition were active and upregulated when grown anaerobically in AUM compared to growth in 10-fold diluted LB broth (Tielen et al. 2013).

 Osmotic stress